dronny111/mi_se25/README.md

 Experimental validation – The pipeline stops at in silico selection.
 Wet‑lab results (NGS indel frequencies) will be fed back to update the Thompson‑sampling posteriors (online learning).

 Scalability – The same workflow can be applied genome‑wide to other ABA‑related TFs or to other crops.

-Model upgrades – Swap the 1‑D CNN for a transformer or 2‑D CNN that consumes the full PAM‑spacer context for higher predictive power.